-My wife, Susan, and I have always loved healthy food, especially the fresh, vine-ripened kind — which is why we routinely spent upwards of $400 a week scouting organic grocers for the tastiest produce.
+My wife, Susan, and I have always loved healthy food, especially the fresh, vine-ripened kind — which is why we routinely spent upwards of $400 on organic produce.

 But it wasn’t until we accepted a dinner invitation from our friend Eliza, a master naturalist who grows all of her own food, that we realized just how amazing organic eating could really be.

 As Eliza gave us a tour of her garden, Susan and I spotted these odd little husked fruits called ground cherries under a small shrub.
-Once we tasted them we were blown away by their delicious, pineapple-citrus flavor.
+We were blown away by their delicious, pineapple-citrus flavor.

 That's when Eliza told us about the secret world of wacky and unusual heirloom foods most people don’t know about, unless you grow them yourself.

-When we bought a house the following year on a three-quarter-acre lot in Greenville, South Carolina, Susan was excited to try our hand at gardening, just like Eliza.
+When we bought a house the following year on a three-quarter-acre lot in Greenville, South Carolina, we tried our hand at gardening, just like Eliza.

-Not wanting to spend too much on the setup, we got scrappy: When a developer in the area was discarding some stones near a construction site, we used them to make raised soil beds.
+When a developer in the area was discarding some stones near a construction site, we used them to make raised soil beds.
 We spent only a few bucks for each packet of organic, heirloom seeds.
-And since we were starting with a small space, we kept it fairly basic, planting carrots, tomatoes, ground cherries, peppers, eggplant and squash.
+We kept it fairly basic, planting carrots, tomatoes, ground cherries, peppers, eggplant and squash.

-As for best gardening practices — there’s an art to it! — Eliza shared all of her hard-won knowledge for successfully growing plants.
-(One of our favorites: To have the best yielding tomatoes, snap off all but the top leaf section on your seedlings, and then bury the stem in the soil up to about 2" below these leaves.)
+As for best gardening practices — there’s an art to it — Eliza shared all of her knowledge for successfully growing plants.
+(One of our favorites: To have the best yielding tomatoes, snap off all but the top leaf section on your seedlings, and then bury the stem in the soil up to about 2 inches below these leaves.)

 In the colder months our production decreases a bit, but we still grow lettuce, kale, arugula, cilantro, spinach and carrots under hoop houses, which are light frames covered in plastic that we can build in a couple of minutes.

 In an average year we harvest literally thousands of pounds of food.
-Squash alone yields hundreds per week in the summertime!
+Squash alone yields hundreds per week in the summer.

 We also have five heritage breed ducks, which are better at producing eggs than chickens.
 If you’ve ever ordered crème brûlée at a high-end restaurant, you’ve probably eaten duck eggs — chefs prefer them for their rich flavor.